yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-enterprise-developer-portal/release-notes/portal-1.1.0.md

 ---

 # Release Highlights
-This release introduce a variety of features to achieve better developer experience.
+This release introduce a variety of features to improve developer experience.
 Additionally, we've included support for the S3 storage type as well as some bug fixes.

 ## Organization management for API Consumers
 Now API Consumers can [create organizations]({{<ref "/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/manage-api-consumer-organisations.md">}}) and securely share credentials between their teammates.
 In greater detail: